 Am I covered for mental health issues?
 Find out more about travel insurance and mental illness

 Mental illness is a broad category that encompasses a variety of conditions including depression, schizophrenia, bipolar disorder, anxiety and stress.
-It is something of a grey area in insurance, with most insurers choosing not to cover it, or offering cover only under certain conditions.
-This guide takes a closer look at why it can be so hard to get insurance for pre-existing mental illness, and identifies which insurers currently offer travel insurance for mental illness.
+It is something of a grey area in insurance, with many insurers choosing not to cover it, or offering cover only under certain conditions.
+This guide takes a closer look at why it can be so hard to get insurance for pre-existing mental illness, and identifies which insurers may offer travel insurance for mental illness.

 Who covers mental illness?

-Most insurers will not cover claims related to mental illness, but there are some who offer varying degrees of cover.
+Many insurers will not cover claims related to mental illness, but there are some who offer varying degrees of cover.
 According to an investigation conducted by Choice, insurers include:

 - CGU, BUPA and InsureandGo.
 These insurers class mental illness as a pre-existing medical condition.
 All such conditions are assessed individually and a higher premium may be payable if insurance is offered.
-First-time episodes are covered, as long as medical documentation is provided to support any claim.
+First-time episodes are generally covered, as long as medical documentation is provided to support any claim.

 - NRMA and Medibank.
 These insurers also class mental illness as a pre-existing condition and assess such conditions individually.
 First-time episodes of mental illness are not covered.